Microsoft Negotiations

 In some cases, it might be useful to communicate with external partners or auditors:

-- If an audit was ongoing or looming and the renewal was part of settling that, ensure all parties agree on the final effective license position after renewal (document any โwe bought X to resolve complianceโ).
+• If an audit is ongoing or looming and the renewal is part of resolving that, ensure all parties agree on the final effective license position after renewal (document any “we bought X to resolve compliance”).

 Examples

-- Example 1: Smooth Rollout of New Features โ A financial firm renewed its EA and added Microsoft 365 E5 (upgrading from E3) for all users to gain new security and compliance features.
-Post-renewal, their IT and security teams collaborated on a rollout plan: within 60 days, they enabled Advanced Threat Protection and Cloud App Security features that came with E5.
+• Example 1: Smooth Rollout of New Features – A financial firm renewed its EA and added Microsoft 365 E5 (upgrading from E3) for all users to gain new security and compliance features.
+Post-renewal, their IT and security teams collaborated on a rollout plan, enabling Advanced Threat Protection and Cloud App Security features within 60 days that came with the E5 subscription.
 They told end users that new email security was in place (with minimal impact on them aside from better protection) and trained the security operations center on the new tools.
 They also informed users that they now had the Audio Conferencing feature enabled for Teams meetings and provided a quick guide on using dial-in numbers.
-By doing this, the company quickly realized the value of what they purchased โ the CIO could report to leadership that the additional cost of E5 yielded tangible security improvements and user features, rather than the unused licenses.
+By doing this, the company quickly realized the value of what they purchased – the CIO could report to leadership that the additional cost of E5 yielded tangible security improvements and user features, rather than the unused licenses.
 This example shows effective use of communication and enablement to maximize ROI.

-- Example 2: Preventing Post-Renewal Compliance Slip-Ups โ A manufacturing company, after renewing, dropped about 20% of their licenses (they had over-licensed in prior years).
+• Example 2: Preventing Post-Renewal Compliance Slip-Ups – A manufacturing company, after renewing, dropped about 20% of its licenses (they had over-licensed in prior years).
 They documented which licenses were removed (mostly Visio and some server CALs).
-However, six months later, during an internal audit, they found that some departments had reinstalled Visio from old media because โit used to be available.โ This created a compliance issue since those installations were no longer covered.
+However, six months later, during an internal audit, they found that some departments had reinstalled Visio from old media because “it used to be available.”
+This created a compliance issue since those installations were no longer covered.
 The issue was traced to the IT support catalog still having Visio listed as available software.
-As a remedy, they immediately uninstalled those copies and reinforced communication to all IT support units that Visio was removed from the standard build unless specifically allocated with a new license.
+As a remedy, they immediately uninstalled those copies and reinforced communication to all IT support units that Visio would be removed from the standard build unless specifically allocated a new license.
 The lesson was that thorough communication and system updates (like removing old software from self-service portals) are essential.
-After that scare, they put a stricter policy in place: if a software license isnโt renewed, it must be universally pulled from distribution and the network.
-This example highlights the pitfall of not fully communicating and enforcing changes and how to correct them.
+After that scare, they implemented a stricter policy: if a software license isn’t renewed, it must be universally removed from distribution and the network.
+This example highlights the pitfall of not fully communicating and enforcing changes, as well as how to correct them.

-- Example 3: Leveraging SA Training Benefits โ A consultancy firm renewed an EA that included Software Assurance on various products.
-They hadnโt used their training vouchers in their previous term, essentially wasting a benefit.
+• Example 3: Leveraging SA Training Benefits – A consultancy firm renewed an EA that included Software Assurance on various products.
+They hadn’t used their training vouchers in their previous term, essentially wasting a benefit.
 Determined to change that, the contract manager reviewed their SA benefits post-renewal and found they had 40 training days and some Azure credits.
 They coordinated with HR and arranged for staff to attend Microsoft training courses using those vouchers, which helped upskill their team on Azure and Modern Workplace.
-They also used the Azure credits to experiment with new cloud services in a test environment, getting value without extra spending.
-At the next steering committee, the IT director highlighted this, showing that the company was taking full advantage of what they pay for.
-It improved internal perception of the Microsoft deal (not just cost, but value gained).
+They also utilized the Azure credits to experiment with new cloud services in a test environment, deriving value without incurring additional expenses.
+At the next steering committee, the IT director highlighted this, demonstrating that the company was fully utilizing what it paid for.
+It improved the internal perception of the Microsoft deal (not just the cost, but the value gained).
 This underscores that checking and using SA benefits is part of the checklist to maximize value after renewal.

-- Example 4: Post-Renewal Stakeholder Brief โ A global bankโs CIO office did a formal post-renewal briefing for business unit leaders because the renewal had introduced a new cost allocation model.
+• Example 4: Post-Renewal Stakeholder Brief – A global bank’s CIO office conducted a formal post-renewal briefing for business unit leaders, as the renewal had introduced a new cost allocation model.
 They explained which licenses each division was now charged for and the per-user cost, encouraging them to offboard unused accounts promptly to save cost (since removing a user under the new subscription model would reduce the renewal count next time).
 By doing so, they aligned everyone on ongoing cost management.
-This communication of โwhat was achieved and the agreementโs benefits to all stakeholdersโ echoes advice from licensing expert.
+This communication of “what was achieved and the agreement’s benefits to all stakeholders” echoes advice from a licensing expert.
 It built transparency and accountability, and business leaders appreciated knowing the outcome (especially since some had lobbied for certain tools or budget considerations during negotiation).

 Recommendations

-Having a checklist is only useful if executed; here are recommendations to ensure these post-renewal tasks are performed effectively:
+Having a checklist is only useful if it is executed; here are recommendations to ensure these post-renewal tasks are performed effectively:

-- Assign Clear Ownership for Post-Renewal Tasks: Before the negotiation team disbands, assign someone (e.g., the SAM manager or IT asset manager) as the point person for the post-renewal process.
-That person coordinates the checklist execution, from updating systems to sending communications.
-If possible, have a small โrenewal transitionโ meeting right after signing to delegate tasks with deadlines (e.g., IT ops to uninstall retired software by X date, comms team to send user notice by Y date, etc.).
+• Assign Clear Ownership for Post-Renewal Tasks: Before the negotiation team disbands, assign a designated person (e.g., the SAM manager or IT asset manager) as the point of contact for the post-renewal process.
+That person coordinates the execution of the checklist, from updating systems to sending communications.
+If possible, have a small “renewal transition” meeting right after signing to delegate tasks with deadlines (e.g., IT ops to uninstall retired software by X date, comms team to send user notice by Y date, etc.).

-- Communicate Early and Repeatedly: Donโt rely on one email to communicate changes.
-Use multiple channels: an official announcement, internal IT knowledge base updates, team meetings, etc. Reinforce the message, especially for any big changes (like dropped products or new processes).
-Sometimes, people ignore or miss the first communication, so a reminder (โAs of this month, product X is retiredโplease use Y as an alternativeโ) a few weeks later can help.
+• Communicate Early and Repeatedly: Don’t rely on a single email to convey changes.
+Utilize multiple channels, including official announcements, internal IT knowledge base updates, and team meetings.
+Reinforce the message, especially for significant changes (such as dropped products or new processes).
+Sometimes, people ignore or miss the initial communication, so a reminder (“As of this month, product X is retired—please use Y as an alternative”) a few weeks later can be helpful.

-- Audit After a Few Months: Schedule a follow-up internal audit 3-6 months into the new term to ensure things are as they should be.
-Check that no one reintroduced unlicensed software, verify that new licenses are being utilized (or if not, consider adjusting deployment or re-harvesting them), and confirm that consumption is on track.
-This acts as a safety net to catch any issues from the transition while itโs still early.
+• Audit After a Few Months: Schedule a follow-up internal audit 3-6 months into the new term to ensure everything is as it should be.
+Verify that no one has reintroduced unlicensed software, ensure that new licenses are being utilized (or, if not, consider adjusting deployment or re-harvesting them), and confirm that consumption is on track.
+This acts as a safety net to catch any issues that arise from the transition while it’s still in its early stages.

-- Monitor Microsoft Changes: Stay informed on Microsoftโs product and policy changes during your agreement.
-Subscribe to Microsoftโs product news or work with your partner to get alerts.
-If Microsoft changes something (like introducing a new feature free to certain license holders, or announcing end-of-life for a product by a certain date), you may need to act.
-For instance, if Microsoft announces that Software Assurance training vouchers will retire next year (which they did in the past), youโd want to use yours before then.
-Or if they change the terms for a cloud service (like requiring multi-geo licensing for certain data residency, as a hypothetical), you ensure compliance under the new rule.
-By keeping an ear to the ground, you can adapt during the term rather than be caught off guard later.
+• Monitor Microsoft Changes: Stay informed on Microsoft’s product and policy changes during your agreement.
+Subscribe to Microsoft’s product news or work with your partner to get alerts.
+If Microsoft changes something (such as introducing a new feature free to certain license holders or announcing the end-of-life for a product by a specific date), you may need to take action.
+For instance, if Microsoft announces that Software Assurance training vouchers will retire next year (which they did in the past), you’d want to use yours before then.
+Or, if they change the terms for a cloud service (such as requiring multi-geo licensing for certain data residency, as a hypothetical example), you ensure compliance under the new rule.
+By keeping an ear to the ground, you can adapt during the term rather than being caught off guard later.

-- Document Any Mid-Term Decisions:ย If, during the term, you make decisions like adding additional licenses, or if you negotiate any changes or exceptions with Microsoft (for example, maybe mid-term you negotiate to swap some licenses from one product to another), document those just like a renewal โ keep emails or amendments.
-Also, update the checklist if needed (e.g., if you add a new product mid-term, run through a mini-checklist: do we have it in inventory, did we inform users, etc.).
+• Document Any Mid-Term Decisions: If, during the term, you make decisions like adding additional licenses, or if you negotiate any changes or exceptions with Microsoft (for example, maybe mid-term you negotiate to swap some licenses from one product to another), document those just like a renewal – keep emails or amendments.
+Also, update the checklist as needed (e.g., if you add a new product mid-term, run through a mini-checklist: Do we have it in inventory?
+Did we inform users? etc.).
 This continuous discipline avoids confusion at the next renewal.

-- Prepare Early for Next Renewal: Finally, use the momentum of just finishing one renewal to set up the next cycle for success.
-That might include scheduling a reminder 18 months before expiration to start pre-renewal prep or maintaining the negotiation teamโs contact list for the future.
-Also, possibly set aside notes of what you wish to tackle next time (e.g., โWe compromised on X this time, revisit it next renewalโ).
-This ties back into lessons learnedโcapturing them now helps institutional memory.
+• Prepare Early for Next Renewal: Finally, use the momentum of just finishing one renewal to set up the next cycle for success.
+That might include scheduling a reminder 18 months before expiration to initiate pre-renewal preparation or maintaining the negotiation team’s contact list for future reference.
+Also, consider setting aside notes on what you wish to tackle next time (e.g., “We compromised on X this time, revisit it next renewal”).
+This ties back into lessons learned—capturing them now helps institutional memory.

 This maximizes the value of what was negotiated, prevents slippages that could erode that value or cause compliance headaches, and sets a proactive tone for software asset management throughout the agreement lifecycle.